cclib/cclib.github.io/_sources/development.txt

 Development
 ===========

-Instructions for developers
+Basic instructions
 ===========================

-Note that the sources that are normally published and distributed, as described in the `tutorial`_, do not include the unit tests and logfiles necessary to run those tests.
-This section covers how to download the full source distribution and use it for development and testing.
+The default cclib files distributed with a release, as described in the `tutorial`_, do not include any unit tests and logfiles necessary to run those tests.
+This section covers how to download the full source along with all test data and scripts, and how to use these for development and testing.

 .. _`tutorial`: tutorial.html

 Cloning cclib from github
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 cclib is hosted by the fantastic people at `GitHub`_ (previously at `Sourceforge`_) in a `git`_ repository.
-You can download a `zipped archive`_ of the current development version (called `master`) for installation and testing.
+You can download a `zipped archive`_ of the current development version (called `master`) for installation and testing or browse the available `releases`_.
 In order to contribute any changes, however, you will need to create a local copy of the repository:

 .. code-block:: bash